MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 - 'stiching' together programs in boilerplate or more avainced procedures is not included
 - similar to highlihgting a program section and asking AI, then interpreting that answer

+Grade recorded is lowest grade until project is completed

 Where do we learn about ...
 - GUI (Graphical User Interface): case study (expectations)
 - See Google Classroom